penguinlips/updates/safe/readme.md

 # Security:

 The application is completely coded my me (Ansan Mathew) (27-11-2021), none of the program contains any malicious codes (including anything that compromise your privacy)
-<b>You may encounter security warnings while downloading / executing the exe file, just ignore it / download the jar file<b>
+<b>You may encounter security warnings while downloading / executing the exe file, just ignore it / download the jar file instead<b>

 <b>PenguinlipsSafeexe.zip</b>